 And it just feels wrong.
 The phrase ‘police brutality’ is the language of the 1960s and ’70s.
 This isn’t Bertie’s world and it’s a relief to see him get out of London and, effectively, back to the 1920s.

 This episode came back to me last week when I was reading Ngaio Marsh’s When in Rome (1970).
-It’s one of her Roderick Alleyn novels, and Alleyn belongs very firmly to the 1930s, the Golden Age of Detective Fiction, when the first eight volumes of his adventures appeared.
+It’s one of her Roderick Alleyn novels, and Alleyn belongs very firmly to the 1930s, the Golden Age of Detective Fiction, the decade when the first eight volumes of his adventures appeared.
 We know from those early books that he was born around 1893 and served in the First World War.

 So it’s a bit disconcerting to find him in the midst of the Swinging Sixties.
 He ought to be in his late-seventies by now, but of course he isn’t: he’s much the same indeterminate middle-age that he’s always been.
 And he’s still the same character as well, the kind of English gentleman who expostulates: ‘Blow me down flat!’